The ILO and the Federation of Egyptian Industries (FEI) join forces to support youth and refugees in Greater Cairo

-The Agreement comes within the framework of the ILO-PROSPECTS Partnership, which is funded by the Kingdom of the Netherlands and is being implemented through a partnership between several United Nations agencies, namely: IFC, ILO, UNHCR and UNICEF.
-The Agreement was signed by Mr. Eric Oechslin, ILO Country Director for Egypt and Eritrea and Director of the Decent Work Team for North Africa, and Mr. Khaled Abd-Elazim, FEI Executive Director, on Tuesday, 25 May 2021.
+The Agreement comes within the framework of the PROSPECTS Partnership, which is funded by the Kingdom of the Netherlands and is being implemented through a partnership between several multilateral agencies, namely: IFC, ILO, UNHCR and UNICEF.
+The Agreement was signed by Mr. Eric Oechslin, ILO Country Director for Egypt and Eritrea and Director of the Decent Work Team for North Africa, and Mr. Khaled Abd-Elazim, FEI Executive Director, on 25 May 2021.

-”These programmes and joint activities are based on the promotion of socio-economic development, which is among the priorities and foothold of the ILO to contribute to Egypt's Vision 2030 in line with the Sustainable Development Goals (SDGs),” Mr. Oechslin added.
+”These programmes and joint activities are based on the promotion of socio-economic development, which is among the priorities and foothold of the ILO to contribute to Egypt's Vision 2030 in line with the Sustainable Development Goals (SDGs),” he added.

 The federation has been striving since 2015 to highlight the role of social responsibility in enhancing the competitiveness of economic institutions, raising the productivity of companies and promoting economic and development indicators.
 In addition to demonstrating the positive repercussions of applying social responsibility initiatives to achieve social peace, social justice and to develop human resources and the returns of that on increasing youth employment rates."Mr. Khaled Abd-Elazim, FEI Executive Director